loganmoseley/TokenGenerator/README.md

 The `TokenGenerator` program has exactly two parameters: `target` and `path`.

-- Use `target` to specify the output platform, Android or iOS. *Note: Adding a web target would be easy!*
+- Use `target` to specify the output platform: Android, iOS, or web. *Note: Adding or changing targets is easy!*
 - Use `path` to specify the CSV input file.

 ```sh